 More specifically, the supply chain was found to be responsible for over half of the discrepancy between cash conversion cycle leaders and those not performing well.

 This benchmark study looked at the cash conversion cycle (CCC) of almost 200 different manufacturing companies specifically in the Netherlands.
-CCC is often used to grasp understanding of how long it’s taking between getting the raw materials, and when they collect payment for the finished item.
+CCC is often used to grasp an understanding of how long it’s taking between getting the raw materials, and when they collect payment for the finished item.

 What the benchmark study showed is that there are enormous differences in the CCC between different companies.
-When the study drilled deeper in to the data, it was discovered that the vast majority of differences are driven by inventory levels.
+When the study drilled deeper into the data, it was discovered that the vast majority of differences are driven by inventory levels.